tiangolo/uwsgi-nginx-flask-docker/README.md

 You can probably still use this image as-is, while you migrate to a different tool, but I won't be adding (and maintaining) support for new versions of Python.

+---

+## Historical Docs

+The rest of the README is preserved mainly for historical reasons.

 ## General Instructions

 You don't have to clone this repo.